 More prestigious stock exchanges set high standards that a company needs to meet before they will carry the stock.
 This presents a smaller number of exchanges with the opportunity to be niche players, often being less selective when listing a company.
 For example, not all companies will pass the requirements of the NYSE Euronext, but other exchanges will help fill that void.

 The sections that follow provide a listing of the largest stock exchanges in America and throughout the world.
 Some of these exchanges have physical trading floors, while others operate as a virtual stock exchange; relying heavily on sophisticated computer networks to conduct business.

 The New York Stock Exchange, or NYSE, was formed in 1792 by twenty-four New York City stockbrokers.
-The NYSE is arguably the oldest and most prestigious stock exchange in the world, and trades still take place on the exchange floor.
-On an average day, nearly $65 billion are traded on this exchange and 1.6 billion shares exchange hands.
-There are currently around 2,282 companies listed on the NYSE Euronext worth roughly $24.2 trillion (August 2018).
+The NYSE is arguably the most prestigious stock exchange in the world, and trades still take place on the exchange floor.
+On an average day, nearly $93 billion are traded on this exchange and 1.6 billion shares exchange hands.
+There are currently around 2,873 companies listed on the NYSE Euronext worth roughly $22.4 trillion (November 2020).

 To be listed on the New York Stock Exchange, the company must have in excess of 2,200 shareholders, with an average daily trading volume of at least 100,000 shares.
 Generally, the company must have a total capitalization of at least $750 million or pretax earnings in excess of $10 million.
 There are several combinations of these requirements, but the bottom line is that a company needs to be either very big or very profitable to be listed.

 Until recently, every company's goal was to have its stock listed on the New York Stock Exchange.
 That changed about ten years ago when NASDAQ became recognized as the most technologically-savvy stock exchange in the world.
 Many of the largest companies in the world, such as Microsoft, now trade on the NASDAQ, and for good reason.